Bioinformatics-Munich/scas_dashboard/README.md

 ## Prerequisites
 Install Docker and docker-compose
 Clone the repository and change to the `docker` directory.
+*Note that depending on the docker-compose installation the syntax of the commands is diferent.
+For the standalone docker-compose installation the command `docker compose` is `docker-compose`.
+For example type `docker-compose up -d` when using compose standalone, instead of `docker compose up -d`.*

 ## SSL certificate
 Per default a self signed certificate is generated.